Global Precious Metals Code V2

 A bank has been asked by a Client to provide a quote for 1,000 ounces of Platinum.
-The bank does not have a franchise Platinum, so their Market Maker calls another bank Market Maker: Can you give me a two-way price for 1,000 ounces of Platinum?
+The bank does not have a franchise for Platinum, so its Market Maker calls another bank's Market Maker: Can you give me a two-way price for 1,000 ounces of Platinum?

 A bank has implemented an institution-wide policy designating trade recommendations produced by the Commodities Research Department as confidential until published to all Clients simultaneously.
 Bank commodities research analyst to hedge fund: Our view on Palladium has shifted in line with our new consumption forecasts and I’m publishing a new bullish trade recommendation later today.

 Market Participants should not disclose Confidential Information.
 In this example, the analyst has disclosed Designated Confidential Information – its trade recommendation – to an external party prior to publication.